ichigobankai/SMS_dumper/README.md

 USB-UART bridge (the only requirement that is a bit unusual is to support "even" parity).

-The image to be flashed is "megadrive-hid-bootldr-combined.bin", it contains both a DFU-compliant bootloader and the main firmware.
+The image to be flashed is "smsdumper_stm32_bootANDsoft.bin", it contains both a DFU-compliant bootloader and the main firmware.

 If you have any suggestions or questions, feel free to contact me